Jason Potteiger

 What followed is what you’d expect: prompt iteration, a model swap, a different data set.
 The best version landed at 69.

-At this point someone asked some version of: is this as good as it gets?
+At this point someone in our group asked something like: is this as good as it gets?

 What we discovered is that an LLM-labeled score and the user’s own numeric rating aren’t comparable.
 The predicted score is measuring a gap between what that user wrote and what that user decided.
 Those are two different cognitive outputs of the same respondent, and the difference between them cannot be closed by a prompt.